leoindra/Leonardo_website/content/authors/admin/_index.md

 # Interests to show in About widget
 interests:
-  - Artificial Intelligence
+  - Quantitative Macroeconomics
-  - Computational Linguistics
+  - Entrepreneurship
-  - Information Retrieval
+  - Firm Dynamics

 # Education to show in About widget
 education: